lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 for an account [here](https://runestone.academy/runestone/default/user/register).
 Enter `csci127summer2020` for the course name.
 Watch the video [here](https://youtu.be/W2UyEmPyYQ8) for help creating an account, navigating the textbook, and completing the assignments.
+To get full credit for reading assignments, simply complete the assigned number of activities inside the book before the deadline.

 ### Office hours